PCOS Is A Condition That Affects 100's of Millions That Nobody Knows Anything About.

 - Medications like Metformin, hormonal birth control, or spironolactone may help a woman’s symptoms while she takes the medication but, it’s just a band-aid and, these medication can come with some serious side effects.

-- There is no medication that can help PCOS anywhere near as effectively as lifestyle modification
+- There is no medication that can help PCOS anywhere near as effectively as lifestyle modification, like diet, exercise, and supplementation.

 - Weight loss may or may not help PCOS symptoms.
 It depends on if excess weight is triggering her PCOS symptoms, this most definitely is not always the case